apache/trafficcontrol/docs/source/api/cachegroups.rst

 		"lastUpdated": "2018-11-07 22:11:50+00"
 	}}

 ..
+[1] While these fields are technically optional, note that if they are not specified many things may break.
+For this reason, Traffic Portal requires them when creating or editing Cache Groups.

+..
 This doesn't appear to exist anymore - can't reproduce in CIAB nor production
 .. ``/api/1.1/cachegroups/:parameter_id/parameter/available``